About Us

 Program Overview

 Another important feature of The Hotspotting Program is its peer recovery led, person-centered care management model.
-Using this predictive data, the program then employs a proactive care coordination model to engage, screen and refer to care those most at-risk before an overdose occurs.
+Using this predictive data, the program then employs a proactive care management model to engage, screen and refer to care those most at-risk before an overdose occurs.
 The Hotspotting Program recognizes the powerful impact of engaging those at highest risk with individuals who have similar lived experiences.

 1. Predictive Analytics Model